PostHog/posthog.com/contents/blog/churn-rate-vs-retention-rate.md

 - **Mid-Market B2B SaaS:** Anything up to 5% monthly churn is OK for a B2B SaaS that **doesn't** sell to big enterprises, but something around 3% is preferable if your average revenue per customer (ARPC) is above $250 per month.
 Anything below 2% is excellent.
 A monthly churn rate of 3% is equivalent to 30.6% annually – i.e. a company with 1,000 customers would lose 306 over 12 months.

-- **Early-stage B2B SaaS:** A monthly churn rate above 5% is to be expected for any early-stage company B2B SaaS, so don't worry too much if you're growing fast and you're above that benchmark.
+- **Early-stage B2B SaaS:** A monthly churn rate above 5% is to be expected for any early-stage company B2B SaaS, so don't worry too much if you're growing fast, and you're above that benchmark.
 Just monitor your trend and dig deeper if you don't see it decline as you mature.
 A monthly churn of 5.65% is equivalent to 50.24% annually – i.e. a company with 1,000 companies would lose 502 over 12 months, more than half.

 - **Enterprise B2B SaaS:** Products selling to large enterprises (think more than 1,000 employees) have lower churn, mainly because large companies change slowly and are billed annually.
 A monthly churn rate up to 2% is good.
 Anything less than 1% is excellent.
 A monthly churn rate of 1% is equivalent to 11.3% annually – i.e. a company with 1,000 customers will lose 114 over 12 months.

 Good retention rates are the same, but inverted – 5% churn equals 95% retention, and so on.

-## 🤔 Understanding retention rate
+## Retention rate formula explained 📈

 So that's churn rate, but what about retention rate?
 The basic formula is very similar: